kedro-org/kedro-viz/docs/source/cli-docs.md

 ### `kedro viz run`

-Launches a local Kedro Viz instance to visualize a Kedro pipeline.
+Launches a local Kedro Viz instance to visualise a Kedro pipeline.

 **Usage:**